friedman27/personal-website/README.md

-# webdev
+# Udemy Web Developer Course
-Web development side project to build myself a website.
+Took this course to learn web development, with the goal of building myself a website using what I learn.